Frequently Asked Questions

 - How can I get involved with the activities at Watershed?

 - There are lots of ways to get involved with Watershed and this website is one of the best ways to find out about them.
 The What’s On section lists all the films on show plus events.
 There are Q&As with directors and guest speakers, chances to test new applications of mobile technologies, opportunities to submit your work to short film competitions, street games to play, and updates on current research through the Pervasive Media Studio lunchtime talks.
-The ‘Get Involved’ section of this site details opportunities such as workshops and programmes for young people, commissioning schemes exploring pervasive media, and bursaries for artists to develop their practice.
+The ‘Opportunities’ section of this site details opportunities such as workshops and programmes for young people, commissioning schemes exploring pervasive media, and bursaries for artists to develop their practice.
 Also you might like to sign up to our email list for weekly updates, or follow us on Twitter for more informal chat and insights into Watershed activities.

 - How does Watershed choose what films to show?
 Who does it and why?

 - The world of cinema is largely dominated by Hollywood and what are termed 'mainstream' commercial films.
 However there are films made all over the world and Watershed’s role is to promote and profile world cinema and non-mainstream English language films, to provide a space for alternative and emerging cinematic visions.
-We also want to engage our audiences in a richer dialogue which we do through a range of methods from providing programme notes to filmmaker talks and publishing online at DShed.
+We also want to engage our audiences in a richer dialogue which we do through a range of methods from providing programme notes to filmmaker talks and publishing content online.
 A key part of delivering the programme is through partnership/collaboration

 with other individuals or organisations eg Afrika Eye festival and Encounters Film Festival.
 Our approach is to do things ‘with’ people not ‘for’ people.

-- The person with overall responsibiity for the film programme is Mark Cosgrove who produces a montly podcast in which he gives his take on some of the upcoming programme highlights – including films, festivals, events and cross-artform developments and debates.
+- The person with overall responsibiity for the film programme is Mark Cosgrove who produces a monthly podcast in which he gives his take on some of the upcoming programme highlights – including films, festivals, events and cross-artform developments and debates.

 - How can young people get involved with Watershed?